LakshmiNarayanP/AppSprint2020_CatchUp_TeamCookieGang/README.md

 Language/framework used: Flutter

 **Compulsary Requirements:**
-- An Youtube video link explaining all the features of the developed application : < https://youtu.be/zOk6es8MQvk  >
+- A Youtube video link explaining all the features of the developed application : < https://youtu.be/zOk6es8MQvk  >
-- The apk of the application is in the root directory of this repository.
-- Source code for your entire application should be in the "/App Development" directory

 ---
 Developed for AppSprint'20.